d-mihaila/Mobius-strip-tensor-networks/README.md

 This research is based on the article 'Spectrum and coherence properties of the current-mirror qubit' and we used the quantum tensor network library by Professor Christian Mendl cmendl/pytenet as referenced below.

+Note: Our resulting gaph does not have the expeted shape and this, we believe, is due to the periodic boundary conditions of our system, for which the Pytenet library will be adjusted.

 # References
 1. D. K. Weiss, Andy C. Y. Li, D. G. Ferguson, Jens Koch